 These are neighborhoods where the median Airbnb listing costs 25% of median rent -- in other words, to be able to pay your rent by renting on Airbnb just four days of the month is easily possible!

 Low profitability areas such as Crown Heights and Bushwick revealed an interesting pattern, perhaps a gap between desirability for residence and tourism.
 In very desirable parts of Brooklyn and Manhattan, like the Upper East Side, Park Slope, Cobble Hill, Ditmas Park, and Prospect Heights one would need to rent a median apartment at the median price for ten days or more to make rent.
 Considering the difficulty of renting the entirety of a month, this would mean it’s exceptionally hard in those areas to justify renting on Airbnb instead of to a long-term tenant.

 Living with the sharing economy

 For people interested in where Airbnb and its users are having the biggest impact on communities, these analyses provide good starting points.
 These maps allow us to focus on the relatively small clusters of blocks where high percentages of the available units are being rented on Airbnb, or where a financial incentive to rent out apartments may change the make-up of neighborhoods.

-If you are interested in learning about how location intelligence plays an essential role in the real estate sector and in data analysis, please join our webinar next Thursday, March 17.
+If you are interested in learning about how location intelligence plays an essential role in the real estate sector and in data analysis, please watch our recorded webinar.